robisoniv/stable-seas/docs/SYSTEM.md

 ##### `buildMap()`

-Loads geographic data to be displayed in the `#map-svg` element included in each page's HTMl template.
+Loads geographic data to be displayed in the `#map-svg` element included in each page's HTML template.
 Furthermore, the function assigns the `<path>` elements representing different country or EEZ polygons with relevant attributes like `data-iso` (ISO country code), the `included` class (for countries included in the study), etc.

 Additionally, the function binds event listeners to the elements created.
 These event listeners include code to display the appropriate tooltip and to highlight the country and EEZ with the appropriate color on `mouseenter`.

 ##### `loadIA()` / `loadRegions()`

 These functions both execute a series of statements and return promises, to ensure that subsequent code is not executed until dependent data and DOM elements have loaded or been created.
-They accept two parameters - the global variable `issueAreaData` (or `regionsData`) object literal (defined in `main-data.js`) and the `activeCard`, which the page will load to display (defaulting to 0).
+They accept two parameters - the global variable `issueAreaData` (or `regionsData`), assigned to an object literal representing that data (defined in `main-data.js`), and the `activeCard`, which the page will load to display (defaulting to 0).

 This function sets page-relevant data like the site title, builds the multicolored nav ribbon, loads page-specific numerical data and builds each card through a series of nested loops.